daltroedu/acmevita/README.md

 # ACMEVita

 REST API developed with Python 3, Flask and Postgres.
+Application that exemplifies management system for a small company, with departments, employees and their dependents, conceptually coded in this way.

 ## Structure